JonasTaulien/idea-plugin-context-free-grammar/README.md

 B: A;
 ```

+The rule you reference must be defined in this module or in a module you import.

 ###### Sequence
 You can define a sequence by writing at least two expressions right after another:
 ```cfg